cse110-sp23-group27/Fortune-Telling-Group-27/specs/documentation/onboard.md

    2. ```npm run docs``` runs JSDocs on the assets/scripts directory and the jest_tests directory, and generates documentation in specs/documentation/generated.(DO NOT RUN THIS COMMAND LOCALLY)
    3. ```npm run test``` runs all Jest unit tests and E2E tests
    4. ```npm run GHtest``` runs all the Jest Unit tests
+   5. Run `git pull` every time before you make a change to a branch that was recently checked out, and after every time you push to a remote branch run `git pull` to get the changes that the automated JSDocs generation or linters may have made to your code in GitHub actions.

 ## Notes: